Online Health Chat with Jorge Garcia, MD, and Andrew Stephenson, MD

 As research on prostate cancer continues, there are pros and cons of observation versus surgery or radiation therapy.
 Men with advanced disease have more options today as opposed to years ago.
 Whether you have questions or you’re asking for a loved one, we would like to give you the opportunity to have all your prostate cancer questions answered in this live, online chat with prostate cancer specialists Dr. Jorge Garcia and Dr. Andrew Stephenson.

 About the Speakers

 Jorge Garcia, MD, is a medical oncologist in Cleveland Clinic’s Department of Hematology and Oncology and a staff member of the Taussig Cancer Institute.
 He is board certified in medical oncology and has received several awards from organizations such as the American Society of Clinical Oncology and the American Association of Cancer Research.
 Dr. Garcia joined Cleveland Clinic in 2005 and specializes in genitourinary cancers (bladder, kidney, prostate and testicular).

-Andrew Stephenson, MD, is director for the Center of Urologic Oncology at Cleveland Clinic's Glickman Urological and Kidney Institute and a staff member of the Taussig Cancer Institute.
-He is board certified in urology and has received several awards from organizations such as the Prostate Cancer Foundation, American Society of Clinical Oncology and Society of Urologic Oncology.
+Andrew Stephenson, MD is board certified in urology and has received several awards from organizations such as the Prostate Cancer Foundation, American Society of Clinical Oncology and Society of Urologic Oncology.
 Dr. Stephenson, who joined the staff of Cleveland Clinic in 2006, specializes in prostate cancer, bladder cancer, testis cancer, kidney cancer, transitional cell cancer, urethral cancer, robotic prostatectomy, robotic cystectomy, prostate disease and urinary diversion.